WVUHPC/Introduction-HPC/_episodes/14-compile.md

 ~~~
 {: .language-bash}

-In this case you are running using 4 cores.
+In this case, you are running using 4 cores.

 When compiling code with MPI be aware that two elements are involved, the compiler and the MPI implementation.
 And the combination is important when you execute the code.
 Always use the mpirun from the same implementation used to compile the code.

-In the case of OpenMPI the wrappers are called `mpicc`, `mpicxx` and `mpif90`.
+In the case of OpenMPI the wrappers are called `mpicc`, `mpicxx`, and `mpif90`.

 In the case of Intel there are two sets of wrappers